Background pattern

 • Corticosteroids (substances with anti-inflammatory, immunosuppressive, and metabolic effects): acetazolamide may cause low potassium levels in the blood.

-• Digoxin (for the treatment of certain heart problems): risk of digitalis toxicity if low potassium levels in the blood occur during treatment.
+• Digoxin (to treat certain heart problems): risk of digitalis toxicity if low potassium levels occur in the blood during treatment.

-• Ephedrine and pseudoephedrine (potent central nervous system stimulants): may potentiate the toxicity of ephedrine.
+• Ephedrine and pseudoephedrine (potent central nervous system stimulants): may potentiate ephedrine toxicity.

 • Erythromycin (for the treatment of infections): may potentiate the effect of the antibiotic.

-• Methenamine (for the treatment of urinary tract infections): may reduce the antimicrobial effect of methenamine in the urine.
+• Methenamine (for the treatment of urinary tract infections): may reduce the antisepsis effect of methenamine in the urine.

-• Other diuretics (thiazides): may increase their hypokalemic and hyperuricemic effects.
+• Other diuretics (thiazides): may increase hypokalemic and hyperuricemic effects.

-• Procaine (short-acting local anesthetic): may potentiate the toxicity of the anesthetic.
+• Procaine (a short-acting local anesthetic): may potentiate anesthetic toxicity.

-• Salicylates (medications with anti-inflammatory, analgesic, and antipyretic properties): during simultaneous treatment with high doses of salicylates, the risk of salicylate poisoning may increase, causing metabolic acidosis and increasing tissue penetration of salicylates.
+• Salicylates (medicines with anti-inflammatory, analgesic, and antipyretic properties): during concomitant treatment with high doses of salicylates, the risk of salicylate intoxication may increase, leading to metabolic acidosis and increased tissue penetration of salicylates.

-• Timolol (for reducing eye pressure): may potentiate the toxicity of the beta-blocker, causing worsening of pre-existing respiratory insufficiency.
+• Timolol (to reduce ocular pressure): may potentiate betablocker toxicity, worsening pre-existing respiratory insufficiency.

 Interference with laboratory tests and other diagnostic tests

-If you are to undergo any diagnostic test (including blood, urine, etc) inform your doctor that you are using this medication, as it may alter the results.
+If you are going to have any diagnostic tests (including blood tests, urine tests, etc.), inform your doctor that you are using this medicine, as it may alter the results.

-• Acetazolamide decreases potassium and increases uric acid in blood tests, serum, or plasma and may alter the protein test in urine.
+• Acetazolamide decreases potassium and increases uric acid in blood, serum, or plasma tests and may alter the urine protein test.

 • Acetazolamide interferes with the analysis method (HPLC) for the evaluation of theophylline in blood.

-Avoid consuming alcohol while undergoing treatment with this medication.
+Avoid consuming alcohol while being treated with this medicine.

 Pregnancy and breastfeeding

-This medication should not be taken during the first trimester of pregnancy, it is contraindicated.
-During the rest of the pregnancy, it is only recommended to administer it if there are no safer therapeutic alternatives.
+This medicine should not be taken during the first trimester of pregnancy; it is contraindicated.
+During the rest of pregnancy, it is only recommended to administer it if there are no safer therapeutic alternatives.

-It is not recommended for use in lactating mothers.
+Its use is not recommended in breastfeeding mothers.

-Some adverse reactions, such as drowsiness, fatigue, and transient myopia, may affect the ability to drive or operate machinery.
-If these effects are noticed, driving and operating machinery should be avoided.
+Some adverse reactions, such as drowsiness, fatigue, and transient myopia, may affect the ability to drive or operate machines.
+If you experience these effects, you should avoid driving and using machines.

 Use in athletes

-It is reported to athletes that acetazolamide is a prohibited substance in competitive sports, susceptible to producing a positive result in a doping control.
+Athletes are informed that acetazolamide is a prohibited substance in competitive sports, susceptible to producing a positive result in a doping test.

 3. How to take Edemox